Hardening an OpenWrt Router: SSH, LuCI, RPCD, and the Kernel

 rm /etc/uhttpd.crt /etc/uhttpd.key

-/etc/init.d/uhttpd restartDeleting the existing cert and key triggers px5g (the small key generator OpenWrt ships with) to mint a fresh one with our chosen CN on the next start.
-The browser will still warn — it is self-signed — but pinning the new cert in the browser is a one-time click.
-For multiple admins, a small internal CA (step-ca, smallstep, openssl) is the cleaner solution.
+When you delete the existing cert and key, px5g (the small key generator OpenWrt ships with) creates a new one with your chosen CN on the next start.
+The browser will still warn you because it is self-signed, but trusting the new cert is a one-time click.
+If more than one person manages the router, a small internal CA (step-ca, smallstep, plain openssl) should work better.

 4. RPCD: stop reusing the system root password for LuCI

-The web UI does not authenticate by itself — it talks to rpcd, which holds the actual login configuration in /etc/config/rpcd.
+The web UI does not handle login by itself.
+It talks to rpcd, which keeps the login config in /etc/config/rpcd.
 The default looks like this:

 config login